chungvuiloong/jeresulovuo/README.md

 Hi there!

-I'm Jere, a programming enthusiast aiming to be a V-shaped programmer, from 🇲🇾 Malaysia currently living and settling in 🇫🇮 Finland.
+I'm Jere, a full stack developer (proficient in front-end) aiming to be a V-shaped programmer.
+Originally from 🇲🇾 Malaysia currently living and settling in 🇫🇮 Finland.
 Passionate in learning new technologies and learning new programming languages.

 At the moment, I am using React.js (and similar languages such as Next.js), TypeScript and tailwind.css/ Material Tailwind